8 December 2023 –

-New global mapping of anti-corruption progress: tools for success –
+Global mapping of anti-corruption progress: tools for success

 Let’s start with some numbers.
-Thanks to your engagement, we have supported the production of around 42 parallel reports bringing a civil society perspective to the UNCAC review process.
-Our Transparency Pledge has 33 signatories, our Access to Information campaign has encouraged 16 governments to publish information.
-Our network has grown to over 350 members and affiliates, with 4 working groups focussing on critical issues.
-These are just a few achievements of our coalition.
+Thanks to your engagement, in 2023, we have supported the production and publication of 14 new parallel reports, bringing a civil society perspective to the UNCAC review process.
+Our Transparency Pledge has 37 signatories, our Access to Information campaign has encouraged 17 governments to publish information.
+Our network has grown to almost 400 members and affiliates, with 5 (soon to be 6) working groups focussing on critical issues.
+These are only a few of our Coalition’s achievements.
 But numbers tell us just one story.
-Global progress at a glance, visualized for the first time, tells a bigger story.
-Today, we are launching 4 maps visualizing the progress we have made.
-They also expose gaps and room for improvement.
-These tools are designed to help civil society organizations and government officials make better progress in the fight against corruption.

-- A Map on our UNCAC Review Status Tracker brings together all available information on countries’ reviews in one place for the first time (as far as we are aware).
+- Our UNCAC Review Status Tracker map brings together all available information on countries’ reviews in one place .
 The review processes are typically difficult to follow, which makes it challenging to really see how countries are implementing commitments under the UNCAC;

-- A Map on Transparency Pledge compliance shows both the level of compliance of States Parties that have signed the Pledge and which States have not signed it yet;
+- Our Transparency Pledge compliance map shows both the level of compliance of States Parties that have signed the Pledge and which States have not signed it yet;

-- A Map on Civil Society Parallel Reports shows where we have supported civil society organizations in providing a complementary perspective to the 2nd UNCAC review cycle, as well as other reports that were published independently.
-These report look not only into the legal but also the practical implementation of the UNCAC at the national level;
+- Our Civil Society Parallel Reports map shows where we have supported civil society organizations in providing a complementary perspective to the 2nd UNCAC review cycle, as well as other reports that were published independently.
+These reports look not only into the legal but also the practical implementation of the UNCAC at the national level;

-- A Map on our Access to Information Campaign reflects where civil society organizations have already sent requests for access to information related to UNCAC implementation country reviews.
-Requests are needed to get crucial missing information on UNCAC implementation, that is not always published voluntarily.
+- Our Access to Information Campaign map reflects where civil society organizations have already sent requests for access to information related to UNCAC implementation country reviews.
+Requests are needed to get crucial missing information on UNCAC implementation, which is not always published voluntarily.

 1. UNCAC Review Status Tracker

-This map complements the Coalition’s UNCAC Review Status Tracker spreadsheet, launched in May 2022.
+This map complements the Coalition’s UNCAC Review Status Tracker spreadsheet.
 Visualizing the status of UNCAC implementation of 2nd cycle reviews shows that a lot of countries are opaque in how they are conducting their reviews, with little to no information available.
 From a civil society perspective, this makes it difficult to engage with and to participate in the reviews.
 The UNCAC Coalition has been trying to identify government officials responsible for the UNCAC, known as ‘focal points’ to get updates on their review status and encourage them to include civil society in their reviews.
-Based on a compilation of 2.5 years worth of advocacy, the latest information shows that out of 189 States Parties:
+Based on a compilation of 3.5 years worth of advocacy, since International Anti-Corruption Day 2022, the latest information we have is that out of 190 States Parties:

 The second UNCAC review cycle (covering Chapter II on preventive measures and Chapter V on asset recovery), has experienced significant delays to the deadline for completing reviews.
-Initially planned for 2015–2020, it has been extended twice - once to June 2024, and a second time until December 2025 (though this decision is still pending adoption at the next Conference of the States Parties in late 2023).
+Initially planned for 2015–2020, it has been extended twice – once to June 2024, and a second time until December 2025 or even further (though this decision is still pending adoption at the 10th Conference of the States Parties in a few days).
 This is problematic because, with a delay of several years and a prolonged process, information becomes out of date before it can be published.
 The executive summaries are automatically published on the UNODC’s website, but the outputs of each country review are more extensive, and more could be published.
 The self-assessment checklist and full country report are key documents which include crucial information on States Parties’ anti-corruption efforts and are often kept secret.
 The good news is that an increasing number of countries are agreeing to publish key documents.

 How can civil society use the UNCAC Review Status Tracker?